Frenchy62620/NewFreepie/README.md

 See https://github.com/Frenchy62620/NewFreepie/wiki

-In source code i have put the associated compliated version of FreePie (portable version), and the last version of Vjoy (virtual joystick)
+In source code i have put the associated compilated version of FreePie (portable version), and the last version of Vjoy (virtual joystick)